Luba Bellows, D.R.Congo

 - Indigenous wood

-- Custom Base: The piece includes the custom base included in the photos.
+- Custom Base: The piece includes a custom display base.

 - Please let us know if you are interested in a different display option.